 Just because you’re not eating meat anymore doesn’t mean you can’t enjoy this classic pasta dish.
 Our version is made with tempeh, a fermented soy product similar to tofu.
 It has a firm texture with plenty of bite, making it an excellent option to replace minced beef.

-Meanwhile, the pasta sauce has all the sun-ripened Italian flavors of the original.
+Meanwhile, the pasta sauce has all the sun-ripened Italian flavours of the original.
 Crushed tomatoes and garlic transport you to the Mediterranean, while thyme and bay supply the herbal notes.

 Vegan poke bowl